DarkDBx/mmorpgHelper-GW2/README.md

     use shift or ctrl + (1 - 5) for your specialization abilitys.
 - Recomended use of windowed fullscreen with 1920x1080 resolution.
 - Recomended use of US/EN or standard keyboard layout.
+- Set a different appname(anticheat) and adjust the key assignment in config.yml.
 - Python 3.9 interpreter, see requirements.txt.